-Before we dive into specific industries, let’s take a look at important chatbot use cases for business as a whole (especially customer service chatbot use cases).
+Let’s take a look at important chatbot use cases for business by function.

 Learn more about chatbots in customer support.